House Hunting? Real Estate Terms Every Home Buyer Should Know

 In short, an active status means the sellers are still accepting offers, while a pending status indicates that they've already accepted an offer. it's important to note, that statuses in the MLS are not updated instantly - and many websites will have a 24-36 hour delay in reporting a change of status.
 So, be sure to ask your real estate agent for the most current status listed in the MLS.

-In the Seattle MLS (known as the Northwest MLS), we have several "pending" statuses: Pending Inspection & Pending (the two most common, with Pending Inspection usually first) Pending Feasibility (for feasibility studies), Pending Backup (sellers who are openly accepting backup offers), and Pending Short Sale - which can last for several months.
+In the many MLS systems, there are often several "pending" statuses: Pending Inspection & Pending (the two most common, with Pending Inspection usually first) Pending Feasibility (for feasibility studies), Pending Backup (sellers who are openly accepting backup offers), and Pending Short Sale - which can last for several months.